sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - k8 services Helps us connect apps together with other apps or users:
 - services enable loose coupling between microservices in our app:
 - k8 svc is just an object just like pod or rs
-- Nodeport liatens to a port on the node forwards requests to the pods
+- Nodeport listens to a port on the node forwards requests to the pods

 Create a service: